project-codeflare/mlbatch/setup.KubeConEU25/README.md

 kubectl create -f ./setup.KubeConEU25/sample-jobs/normal.yaml -n blue --as alice
 ```

-Alice can use priorities to ensure important jobs run quickly.
+Alice can use priorities to ensure her important jobs run quickly.

 ```sh
 kubectl create -f ./setup.KubeConEU25/sample-jobs/important.yaml -n blue --as alice
 ```

 One of Alice's normal jobs is automatically suspended and put back on the queue of
-waiting jobs to make resource available for her high priority job.
+waiting jobs to make its resource available for her high priority job.

-Bob on the red team arrives at work and submits two jobs.
+Finally Bob on the red team arrives at work and submits two jobs.

 ```sh
 kubectl create -f ./setup.KubeConEU25/sample-jobs/normal.yaml -n red --as bob kubectl create -f ./setup.KubeConEU25/sample-jobs/normal.yaml -n red --as bob
 ```

-To allow Bob to utilize his quota, which Alice's jobs had been borrowing, one of Alice's
+Kueue ensures that Bob has immediate access to his team's allocated quota
+by evicting borrowing jobs.
+One of Alice's running
-jobs is quickly preempted returned it to the queue of pending jobs.
+jobs is quickly suspended and returned to her team's queue of pending jobs.

 ### Fault Tolerance